ItsAsbreuk/itsa-gallery/src/gallery-itsacalendarmodellist/README.md

 Coupling a ModelList to Calendar-instance results in highlighted dates for each Model that has a 'Date-match'.
 To determine a 'Date-match' the Model must have a field of a Date-type.
-This can be defined with the attribute 'modelConfig.date'.
+This can be defined with the <b>Calendar-attribute</b> <i>'modelConfig.date'</i>.
 When not defined, this Module will automaticly search in the first Model-structure for an appropriate modelConfig.date.

-The attribute modelConfig can be omitted.
+The Calendar-attribute 'modelConfig' can be omitted.
 But when applied, it should be an object with the next possible fields: <b>date</b>, <b>enddate</b>, <b>count</b>, <b>intervalMinutes</b>,
 <b>intervalHours</b>, <b>intervalDays</b> and <b>intervalMonths</b>.